Home / About

 AIAdvisorR&D

-Roster is growing — more names to add.If we’ve built something together and you’re not here yet, ping me.
+Core of four, scales past eight when the build calls for it.If we’ve built something together and you’re not here yet, ping me.

 04 · Life inventory